library(statnet)

 mcmc.diagnostics(model_sc, which = "plots")

-Note: MCMC diagnostics shown here are from the last round of
+Note: MCMC diagnostics shown here are from the last round

-Because the final estimates are refinements of those used for this
+estimates.
+Because the final estimates are refinements

-simulation run, these diagnostics may understate model performance.
+diagnostics may understate model performance.
+To

-statistics, please use the GOF command: gof(ergmFitObject,
+in-model statistics, please use the GOF command:

-GOF=~model).
+gof(ergmFitObject, GOF=~model).

-The MCMC diagnostic output includes two main types of plots as seen in Figure 17.4: trace plots and density plots, which together help assess whether the Markov chain has properly converged.
+The MCMC diagnostic output includes two main types of plots as seen in Figure 18.4: trace plots and density plots, which together help assess whether the Markov chain has properly converged.

 In the Lazega model, all four trace plots (for edges, nodecov.practice, nodematch.practice, and gwesp.fixed.0.693) exhibit the expected noisy, stable behavior.
 There are no signs of poor mixing or convergence issues.